Diegodsha/Diegodsha/README.md

 <h1> Hi there 👋 Good to see you over here... <img src="https://media.giphy.com/media/Vbtc9VG51NtzT1Qnv1/giphy.gif" width="150"></h1>

-  My name is Diego Hernández
+  **My name is Diego Hernández

-  I’m currently working on becoming a full-stack web developer and have remote work experience with devs from all over the world'
+I'm a 25 year old guy on an intention to enhance as a successful full-stack web developer.
+I enjoy Coding challenges, love learning new tecnologies and building web-sites.
+I love to share my resources and expertise with the dev community.
+I have remote work experience with devs from all over the world

 ```javascript
 const diegoHernandez = {